Restaurant Management 101: An Essential Guide

 Because a portion of shrinkage may be due to theft, security cameras can be an effective deterrent.
 Additional strategies for preventing theft may include ensuring that storage areas are locked, tip jars are out of reach, and guests are not overserved with alcohol.

-All inventory management strategies depend on having an accurate, up-to-date inventory of your current stock, so be sure to take inventory on at least a monthly, if not a weekly basis.
+All inventory management strategies rely on having an accurate, up-to-date inventory of your current stock, so be sure to take inventory on at least a monthly, if not a weekly, basis.
 New tech tools can speed up or even automate some aspects of this process, helping you save time while staying on top of your inventory.

 As a restaurant manager, you may be responsible for handling some or all of your restaurant’s marketing and promotion efforts.
 While larger operations may employ dedicated marketing teams, you’re still likely to be involved in marketing decisions; for businesses that don’t have a dedicated marketing team, these duties will almost certainly fall on your shoulders.